-This is the rice pudding my grandmothers, mother and everyone around me made when I was a kid.
-It was my favorite dessert, eaten very cold and with ground cinnamon on top.
+This is the rice pudding my grandmother, mother and everyone around me made when I was a kid.
+It was my favorite dessert - maybe still is - and I love to eat it very cold and with ground cinnamon on top.
 Today it tasted just as good.

 What is rice pudding?